 Uyuni server uses credentails collected from the instance to connect to the RMT server and to download the packages using reposync.
 These credentials are refreshed every 10 minutes by taskomatic using the defined SSH connection data.
-Connection to RMT server always uses the last known authentication credentials collected from the Pay-as-you-go instance.
+Connection to RMT server always uses the last known authentication credentials collected from the PAYG instance.

-Up-to date status of the Pay-as-you-go instance credentials collect is shown in the column Status or on the instance details page.
-When the instance is not reachable, the credential update process will fail.
+The status of the PAYG instance credentials collect is shown in the column Status or on the instance details page.
+When the instance is unreachable, the credential update process will fail and the credentials will become invalid after the second failed refresh.
+Synchronization of channels will fail when the credentials are invalid.
+To avoid this keep the connected instances running.

-Pay-as-you-go instance remains connected to Uyuni server unless SSH connection data is explicitly deleted.
+PAYG instance remains connected to Uyuni server unless SSH connection data is explicitly deleted.
 To delete the SSH connection data to the instance, use Procedure: Deleting connection data to instance.

-Pay-as-you-go instance may not be accessible from the Uyuni server at all times.
+PAYG instance may not be accessible from the Uyuni server at all times.

-- 1. If the instance exists, but is stopped, the last known credentials will be used to try to connect to the instance.
-How long the credentials remain valid depends on the cloud provider. - 2.
-If the instance no longer exists, but is still registered with SUMA, its credentials are no longer valid and the authentication will fail.
+- If the instance exists, but is stopped, the last known credentials will be used to try to connect to the instance.
+How long the credentials remain valid depends on the cloud provider. - If the instance no longer exists, but is still registered with SUMA, its credentials are no longer valid and the authentication will fail.
 The error message is shown in the column Status.